-- Use caffeine.
+- Use a moderate amount of caffeine.
 Coffee and tea may give you a lift, plus coffee may protect the liver.
 Do not drink caffeinated drinks late in the day, as this may interfere with sleep.

 Some people feel discomfort in the right upper part of the abdomen around the liver area.
 Since the liver does not have any nerve cells, the discomfort is usually caused by the capsule surrounding the liver, as well as by nearby organs.
 Always discuss pain with your medical provider, particularly when pain is constant, severe or interferes with your quality of life.

 - Abdominal discomfort may occur with hepatitis C, as well as other causes.
 Call your medical provider if you have severe or chronic stomach pain.
 Eat small, frequent meals, as stomach pain may be caused or worsened by hunger.

 - Nausea is not a common hep C symptom, but it may occur.
 Hunger can intensify nausea, so eat a cracker or other small piece of food every hour or two.
 Ginger helps with mild to moderate nausea.
 Peppermint, chamomile or raspberry leaf tea may also alleviate nausea.
 You can also try to relieve nausea through an acupressure technique by applying pressure to the inside of your wrist, approximately two fingers above the crease where your hand meets your arm.
 You may also purchase wristbands developed for motion sickness sold in drugstores.
 If nausea is frequent, persistent, or severe, or if you are vomiting, talk to your medical provider.

 Muscle and joint aches are common symptoms of hepatitis C; pain is not.
 Both require medical evaluation.
 Research tells us that moderate exercise and staying active are the best way to manage physical discomfort.
 Other tips that may provide relief are: